Skip to content Accessibility info

 Jacksonville Roads

-Jacksonville Driving Risks That Affect Your Rate
+What Jacksonville Driving Risks Affect Your Auto Insurance Rate?

-• I-95 and I-295 corridors.
-Jacksonville sits at the intersection of two major interstates.
-High-speed commuting on these corridors increases accident frequency and severity.
+Jacksonville sits at the crossroads of two major interstates.
+High-speed commuting on those corridors pushes up both accident frequency and severity.

-• Flooding and tropical weather.
-Jacksonville's low elevation and proximity to the St. Johns River mean that tropical storms and heavy rain events can cause vehicle damage.
+Jacksonville's low elevation and proximity to the St. Johns River mean tropical storms and heavy rain events can do real damage to vehicles.
 Comprehensive coverage protects against flood, hail, and storm damage to your car.

-• Teen driver population.
-Jacksonville's suburban growth in areas like Nocatee, St. Johns County, and Fleming Island means more families with teen drivers — one of the biggest premium factors on any policy.
+Jacksonville's suburban growth in places like Nocatee, Fruit Cove, Fleming Island, and World Golf Village means more families with teen drivers at home.
+Teens are one of the biggest premium factors on any policy.

 Ready to compare?